epccs/Driver/readme.md

 # USBuart

-[USBuart] a USB serail bridge that is level shifted for use with logic levles from 5V to 1.8V.
+[USBuart] a USB serail bridge with automatic level shift and IOFF buffer.

 [USBuart]: ./USBuart